20dzhong/20dzhong-mkdocs/docs/inheritance.md

         public class animal {
             String name;
             String food;
-            private String livespan;
+            private int lifespan;

             void printInfo() {
-                System.out.println(name + " has an average lifespan of " + livespan  +
+                System.out.println(name + " has an average lifespan of " + lifespan  +
                         " and eats " + food + " as its primary food source. ");
         }